purduesigbots/pros-docs/v5/okapi/api/control/async/async-linear-motion-profile-controller.rst

- imaxVel         The maximum possible velocity in m/s. imaxAccel       The maximum possible acceleration in m/s/s. imaxJerk        The maxiumm possible jerk in m/s/s/s. imodel          The ``ChassisModel`` to control. iwidth          The chassis' wheelbase width.
+ imaxVel         The maximum possible velocity in m/s. imaxAccel       The maximum possible acceleration in m/s/s. imaxJerk        The maxiumm possible jerk in m/s/s/s. ioutput         The output to write velocity targets to.
 =============== ===================================================================

 Methods